-Please note that if you don’t have any other security software, you should keep Windows Defender running as it will protect you from most of the common virus/hacking threats while you are connected to the Internet.
+If you have not installed any third-party antivirus, then you should keep Windows Defender running as it will protect you from the most common virus/hacking threats while you are connected to the Internet.
+There should always be an anti-malware solution running on your computer at all times.
 These methods should be used to disable the security software temporarily.

 I hope this has been informative for you.
 If there are any other easier ways to enable or disable Windows Defender, please let us know in the comments below!